 where m1 is the mass and v1 is the velocity of the sodium in a path, A1 is the area and ki1 is the loss coefficient of a path, p1-p2 is the pressure difference in a path, fg1 is the gravitational force of the sodium in a path.

-All the leak path are modelled, though the major leakage paths are RS-LRP and LRP-SRP which consist of two branches, as can be seen in Figs. 2 and 3.
-The schematic of leak paths in other components mounted over roof slab are shown in Figs. 4 and 5.
+All the leak paths are modelled, though the major leakage paths are RS-LRP and LRP-SRP which consist of two branches, as can be seen in Fig. 8.
+The flow resistance in the leak paths depends on type of the flow, geometrical features of the flow channels, flow area etc. For this calculation, the loss coefficients were adapted from the open literature [7].